telerik/blazor-docs/components/grid/columns/menu.md

 ## Features

-The Column Menu provides the following features:
+To use the features of the `Column Menu` use the `<GridColumnMenuSettings>`, nested inside the `<GridSettings>`.

-* To allow sorting and filtering from the Column Menu you have to enable those functions to the Grid - set the FilterMode to `FilterMenu` (see the [Notes](#notes) section for more information) and `Sortable` to `true`.
+* To allow sorting from the Column Menu set the `Sortable` parameter to `true`.

+* To control the filtering from the Column Menu set the `FilterMode` parameter to a member of the `ColumnMenuFilterMode` enum:
+    * `None` - disables the filtering from the Column Menu.
+    * `FilterMenu` - enables a filter menu to apply filtering.

 * To allow locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the column to `true`.